What is a desktop valuation?

 A desktop valuation is an automated computer valuation done using property data, recent comparable sales and property listings.

-As the name suggests, the valuation can be done from a desk; without needing a valuer to physically visit the property.
+As the name suggests, the valuation of the property can be estimated from a desk; without needing a valuer to physically visit the property.

 - Typically uses RP Data (Core Logic).

 - Used by lenders for low-risk loans (loans under 80% loan to value ratio).
 There are lender(s) on our panel who might accept desktop valuations for up to 90% of the property value, however, there are postcode restrictions.

 Here’s what a desktop valuation report looks like.

 There are three main ways banks value your property:

 - Desktop valuation or an Automated Valuation Model (AVM) report from a data provider like Core Logic.

 - Kerbside valuation wherein, a valuer parks outside your property and values your property from the kerb.

 - Full valuation wherein, a certified valuer visits your property to carry out a full valuation.